kevL/yata/ReadMe.txt

 h=           (integer) the desired starting height of the app on your monitor strict=      "true" (without quotes) to show extra warnings when loading a
              2da-file (default false).
+Strict is intended for users who want to notice stuff that is by and large safe to disregard:
+             (1) warn about tab-characters if the "alignoutput" setting is not set to "tabs".
+Note that tabs are generally safe in NwN2 but not in NwN
-Strict is intended for users who want to notice stuff that is by and large safe to disregard: (1) non alpha- numeric characters (other than underscore) in col headers [note that double-quotes are disallowed in col headers regardless] (2) a character on the 2nd line of a 2da [the 2nd line should be blank as far as Yata goes] (3) a tab-character in the version header instead of a space-character (4) and Strict also suppresses the tooltip that appears when a col is sorted by anything other than ID- ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color regardless of this setting gradient=    "true" (without quotes) to draw the colhead bar with gradient colors context=     a right-click on a rowhead displays the contextmenu at the mouse-
+             (2) non alpha-numeric characters (other than underscore) in col headers [note that double-quotes and non-ASCII characters are disallowed in col headers regardless]
+             (3) a character on the 2nd line of a 2da [the 2nd line should be blank as far as Yata goes]
+             (4) a tab-character in the version header instead of a space- character
+             (5) and Strict also suppresses the tooltip that appears when a col is sorted by anything other than ID-ascending ("warn : Table is not sorted by ascending ID") - ie, persons who use Strict don't get a tooltip although the ID-header still turns to a red color regardless of this setting gradient=    "true" (without quotes) to draw the colhead bar with gradient colors context=     a right-click on a rowhead displays the contextmenu at the mouse-